Navigating Market Volatility: How an Average Price Contract Can Strengthen Your Grain Marketing Strategy

 Feb 17, 2025

-Charlie White, Vice President of Grain
+Written by: Charlie White, Vice President of Grain

 A diversified approach to marketing grain can assist in managing volatility in the market.
 The Average Price contract allows you to set a base for your marketing plan.
 Out of the previous 10 years, seven of those years, the markets have set the highs for the year in a five-month span between March and July.